PrecursorApp/precursor/README.md

 ## This is the code that runs Precursor

-The Precursor founders, [Danny](https://twitter.com/dannykingme) and [Daniel](https://twitter.com/danielwoelfel), have generously released made the Precursor code open to the public.
+The Precursor founders, [Danny](https://twitter.com/dannykingme) and [Daniel](https://twitter.com/danielwoelfel), have generously made the Precursor code open to the public.
 Precursor is an excellent resource if you're interested in Clojure, ClojureScript, Datomic, advanced CSS, or just how to put together a modern web app.

 ## Setting up your own instance